TeoAndB/SocialGraphs_Project_Website/content/apps/sentiment_analysis.md

 ---
-title: "Sentiment Analysis - who felt sad when Kenny died?"
+title: "Sentiment Analysis - how do our characters feel?"
 date: 2021-12-08T18:30:01+01:00
 draft: false
 description: